 For version 0.9, we suggest a minimum of 64Mb of free RAM and a Pentium II/III or G3/G4 >250mHz for running the whole package.
 We have developed and tested JWatcher using the Mac OS Runtime For Java version 2.2.3 which can be downloaded from Apple Computer's site and the Windows Java Runtime Environment version 1.1.8 which can be downloaded from Sun Microsystem's site.
 JWatcher 0.9 will not run properly with other versions of Java.
 It is possible to install Version 0.9 on newer machines and operating systems but you must associate it with the correct version JVM.

-Version 1.0 runs under Mac OS-X (at least through 10.4, but it is not compatible with 10.3.9) and the Windows XP and Vista operating systems.
-Version 1.0 is J2SE compatible and has been tested with the RJ 1.4.2 for the Mac and the JRE 1.5.0 for Windows.
-Here's a user-written trick to install on Vista: Navigate to the installer that saved from the website.
+Are you using Vista or Windows 7 or later?
+Some users have reported that the program ‘hangs’ on installation.
+Here’s a user-written trick to install on these platforms: Use JWatcher Version 1.0 and download the version with the JRE.
+Navigate to the installer that saved from the website.
 Right click on it and select Properties (should be the bottom option).
 In the window that opens, select the second tab (Compatibility).
 There is a Compatibility Mode listed on that tab near the top of the page.
-Check the "Run this program in compatibility mode for: " checkbox.
-Select "Windows XP (Service Pack 2)".
+Check the “Run this program in compatibility mode for: ” checkbox.
+Select “Windows XP (Service Pack 2)” or “Windows XP Service Pack 3)”.
 Click the OK button in the bottom of the window.
 Run the installer.
-NOTE: We've also had success installing it on Vista after ensuring that the current version of Java, QuickTime and QuickTime for Java were present.

-Copyright (c) 2000-2007--Daniel T. Blumstein, Janice C. Daniel, and Christopher S. Evans.
+Download JWatcher Copyright (c) 2000-2020–Daniel T. Blumstein, Janice C. Daniel, and Christopher S. Evans†.
 All rights reserved.

 JWatcher is a joint project of the following labs: